 Membership is open to all Dante Alighieri members, at a cost of $10 in addition to regular membership.
 If you are not a member of the Dante and would like to join the choir, please visit the membership page and ensure that you choose the choir option when completing your membership.
 If you are already a member of the Dante, you can simply attend a rehearsal and join on the night.

-DMV rehearsals take place at 5.00pm every Thursday at the Notaras Multicultural Centre Function Room.
+DMV rehearsals take place at 5:00pm every Thursday at the Italian Cultural Centre (80 Franklin St, Forrest ACT 2603).

 The DMV performs regularly around the Canberra region upon request.